MonaAlJabar/Data-analyst-portfolio/projects/01-cms-hcahps-excel-dashboard/README.md

 - Lowest by Recommend %: **VI / DC / PR**

 ## How to Refresh
 Excel → Data → Refresh All
+*(To refresh on another machine, update the Power Query “Source” file paths to your local CSV locations.)*

+## Files
+- Screenshots are included in `/screenshots/`.
+- Workbook available upon request.